DaKarInternational/DaKar-ngFront/README.md

 4) Then a dialog suggest you to a load a new version of the application

 5) Then accept, and you'll see your changes

+## Environments

+For each environment you are managing, you can have a different configuration.

+On `src/environments`, you have a file for each environment.
+The default one is environment.ts, then you have others for production, etc...

+To launch the app on a specific environmment, just do `ng build --configuration=production`for prod environment for example or you can also `ng serve --configuration=production``

+In order to your app knows the environment file to use when you add the `configuration` parameter, you have to go on angular.json file, and on `configurations` you have to add the environment name, then on `fileReplacements` specify the environment file to take on account.

+Also you have to add on `serve`part your new environment if you want to launch it with ng serve.

+You can see the existed environments to inspire you.

 ## Running unit tests